csorianot/godmc_wiki/FAQ.md

 **Phase 1**: Each cohort uses a fast approximation method (`matrixeqtl`) to perform the full cis and trans scan, storing only results with `p < 1e-5`.
 These *putative SNP-CpG* associations are collected from each cohort, and a **candidate list** of all unique putative associations from all cohorts is generated.

-**Phase 2**: The **candidate list** is distributed to all cohorts, where a linear mixed model is used to calculate the association for every putative association.
+**Phase 2**: The **candidate list** is distributed to all cohorts, where a linear model is used to calculate the association for every putative association.
 The meta analysis is then performed on the results from this analysis.

 This approach should guard against publication bias.
 For example, if we only meta analysed associations from phase 1 then supposing one cohort has an association at `p = 1e-10`, but the association isn't returned at `p < 1e-5` in any other cohorts then the meta analysis will be potentially unreliable.
 This approach should also improve power without having to store the entire surface, for example if one cohort identifies an association at `p = 1e-6` and the association is at `p = 1e-3` in all other cohorts, then the second phase allows the meta analysis to identify such scenarios which lead to significant associations where otherwise there would have been none.
 (Note, just using p-values for simplistic illustrative purposes here, the meta analysis of course will be performed on effect sizes and standard errors).